 A National Transportation Safety Board team yesterday inspected an AirTran DC-9 in an attempt to determine what caused the bulkhead between the cabin and the cockpit to catch fire and emit "intense smoke" before the pilots made an emergency landing Tuesday afternoon in Greensboro, N.C.
 The heavy smoke in the cabin injured the first officer, two flight attendants and a jump seat rider, all of whom were treated and released from the hospital the same day.
 One passenger suffered a slight ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Safety Board Seeks Origin Of AirTran DC-9 Cabin Fire, 'Intense Smoke'".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Safety Board Seeks Origin Of AirTran DC-9 Cabin Fire, 'Intense Smoke'".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.